liuly0322/moe-counter-busuanzi/README.md

 npm install moe-counter-busuanzi
 ```

-You can also self-host `dist/index.js` along with your site, or use a CDN.
+You can also self-host `dist` folder, or use a CDN.

 ## Usage